tldr-pages/tldr/pages/windows/choice.md

 # choice

-> Prompt user to select a choise and return the selected choice index.
+> Prompt user to select a choice and return the selected choice index.
 > More information: <https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/choice>.

 - Prompt the current user to select `Y` or `N` choice: